barneyman/gcalMeetingRoom/README.md

 Preparation
 -------------
-1. In Google Developer Console, create a project, create an API key (with no key restriction), and OAuth2 Client ID 2a.
+1. In Google Developer Console, create a project, create an API key (with no key restriction), and OAuth2 Client ID
+2. GCAL
+	2a.
 The GCAL you wish to show should be in the list of calendars available to the "authorising google account" OR 2b. where i work, we've set up a google room resource - no idea how that was done - IT faeries!
 3. Enable the Calendar API for your project (Library / Google Calendar API / Enable)